Table of Contents

-You can brine a turkey anywhere from 12 -48 hours, depending upon personal preference and the size of the turkey.
+A turkey can sit in this brine solution for anywhere from 12-48 hours, depending upon personal preference and the size of the turkey.
 I personally think a longer-brined bird tastes better, so I like to brine mine for close to 48 hours (if using a large bird – 12 pounds or bigger).
 If you have a smaller turkey (less than 12 pounds) you may want to brine closer to 24 hours or so!

 Smoked Turkey Recipes

-Here is my go-to Smoked Turkey Recipe and my Smoked Turkey Breast recipe – both are so flavorful and easy!
-We also have a Smoked Turkey Legs recipe and a Smoked Spatchcock Turkey recipe for you to enjoy.
+Now it is time to cook the brined turkey to create the most flavorful turkey!
+We have the best Smoked Turkey recipe for a whole turkey and our Smoked Turkey Breast recipe – both are easy recipes for getting a juicy turkey!
+We also have a Smoked Turkey Legs, a Smoked Spatchcock Turkey, & Smoked Turkey Wings for you to enjoy.

 - Prep Time: 30 minutes